shawnferry/HOL7712-gitbook/a-simple-sitepp.md

 1. In the future, we will do this using the shell function `lab_build`
   ![](/assets/SIMPLE-PUP-009.0.png)

-1. If you are have issues you can't resolve with this step, run `lab_copy 002-simple`to use the example site.pp
+1. If you are having issues you can't resolve with this step, run `lab_copy 002-simple` to use the example site.pp.

 ## Execute Puppet Agent on the Node